 - Prominently disclose the annual percentage rate, financing costs, total cost of the loan, and other terms and benefits to the borrower prior to loan origination.

 - Offer one or more flexible repayment options to meet the needs of families' varying financial situations.
-This may include grace periods, deferment, forbearance, temporary reduced payment plans, in-school interest-only payments, immediate repayment, refinancing options, disaster payment relief, varying repayment term options or no pre-payment penalties.
+This may include grace periods, deferment, forbearance, temporary reduced payment plans, in-school interest-only payments, immediate repayment, refinancing options, disaster payment relief, varying repayment term options, and no pre-payment penalties.

 - Proactively communicate with borrowers and cosigners to inform them of their rights, responsibilities, and repayment options.

-- Develop a policy for advising their borrowers who may be impacted by a school closure.
+- Implement a process for advising borrowers who may be impacted by a school closure.

 - Explore partnership opportunities to assist borrowers in paying down their education loan debt.

 MEFA works closely with borrowers experiencing personal hardship or financial difficulties to offer guidance and assistance.
 To this end, we follow these policies:

 - Whenever possible, work with individual borrowers who have defaulted on their loans or who are experiencing long-term financial hardship to modify their repayment plan so the borrower stays on track with their repayment.

 - Forgive the loan(s) for a deceased or totally and permanently disabled student borrower who is the beneficiary of the loan proceeds, and proactively inform borrowers and/or family members who are eligible for forgiveness.
 If the loan of a deceased or totally and permanently disabled student borrower has a cosigner, the cosigner is released from the obligation and the loan forgiven.

 - Adhere to ourlong-standing practice of not accelerating or placing a good-standing loan in auto default due to a cosigner's death or bankruptcy filing.